fortunee/paint-the-web/README.md

 # PaintTheWeb
 ### [Demo](https://fortunee.github.io/paint-the-web/)
-This is a painting web app that allows a user to select shapes, draw and paint.
+This is a painting web application that allows a user to select shapes, draw and paint.
 It is built with HTML5 Canvas.

 **Inspired By:**